Tharindu92/Data-Catalog/README.md

 After pulling the files, navigate to the folder and run the following commands.

 1. npm install react react-dom --save
-2. npm start run locally.
+2. npm start to run locally.

 ## Available Scripts